 Research & Workshops

-During the TAB redesign, we conducted alot of primary and secondary research to understand our customers, what they wanted and how new features could work for them, by testing ideas early and often we could reduce the risk of building the wrong thing and wasting company resources.
-The other considertaion was that the world of gambling moves quickly so we needed to validate ideas rapidly and learn what worked to stay ahead of the competition.
+During the TAB redesign, we conducted lots of primary and secondary research to understand our customers, what they wanted and how new features could work for them.
+By testing ideas early and often we could reduce the risk of building the wrong thing and wasting company resources.
+The other consideration was that the world of sports betting moves quickly so we needed to validate ideas rapidly and learn what worked to stay ahead of the competition.

-Some examples of the reasearch we conducted were:
+Some examples of the qualitative & quantitative customer research we conducted were:

 - Card sorts

 - Preference testing

 As the project progressed we needed to run many workshops with stakeholders, customers and the design team.
 These workshops helped us validate ideas, flesh out concepts, critique designs and get buy-in from the business.
 Some of the design workshops I facilitated were based on the book Sprint by Google and others on IDEO’s design kit.
 Each workshop was pre-constructed and thought out to achieve different outcomes.

 A few slides from a research recommendation deck.